mi-mran/mi-mran/README.md

 # Hi there! :shipit:

-My name is Muhammed Imran and I'm a materials science and engineering graduate from NTU, Singapore.
-I'm currently working on computer vision, data engineering and machine learning projects.
+My name is Muhammed Imran and I'm a PhD candidate at SUTD, Singapore.
+I'm currently working on the applications of foundation models for perception and manipulation of robotic arms.
 You can find me on [LinkedIn](https://www.linkedin.com/in/muhammed-imran-bin-khairul-alam/).

 ## Technologies I Use